pilotmoon/PopClip-Extensions/source/OpenInBrowser.popclipext/Readme.md

 <!-- <img src="https://raw.githubusercontent.com/pilotmoon/PopClip-Extensions/master/source/OpenInBrowser.popclipext/OpenInBrowser-demo.gif" width="480px"> -->

-The extension adds several actions, each for a specific browser.
-The supported browsers are:
+The extension adds an action for each of the following browsers:

 * Safari
 * Chrome